n-siepmann/gameoflife/README.md

-# gameoflife
-Replicating Conway's Game of Life in JavaFX
+# Conway's Game of Life

-Just a little bit of practice with JavaFX and multithreading!
+Just a little bit of practice with JavaFX and multithreading - a recreation of John Horton Conway's famous zero-player game, with adjustable speed and board size.